alptium/alptium.github.io/English/Arrays.md

 *Note:* The names of variables in strings - 'Arrays' are written in the plural : balances, haveLoans, genders, accountIds...

 **Example 4:** Write down an array to show if customers have an open credit - *haveLoans*.
-For this operation, we will use a type of variable that has two values, true or false, and that is Boolean тип.
+For this operation, we will use a type of variable that has two values, true or false, and that is Boolean type.

 ```